Chapter 9 Performance metrics

 9.4.1 Validity

-Validity revolves around whether we erroneously reject a true null more than we should.
-Put another way, we say an inference method is valid if it has no more than an \(\alpha\) chance of rejecting the null, when it is true, when we are testing at the \(\alpha\) level.
-This means if we used this method 1000 times, where the null was true for all of those 1000 times, we should not see more than about \(1000 \alpha\) rejections (so, 50, if we were using the classic \(\alpha = 0.05\) rule).
+Validity pertains to whether we erroneously reject a true null more than we should.
+An \(\alpha\)-level testing procedure is valid if it has no more than an \(\alpha\) chance of rejecting the null, when the null is true.
+This means that if we conducted a valid testing procedure 1000 times, where the null holds for all of those 1000 replications, we should not see more than about \(1000 \alpha\) rejections.
+If we were using the conventional \(\alpha = .05\) level, then we should reject the null in only 50 of the 1000 replications.

 9.4.2 Power